Kids Street

 Kids Street is an American pay television channel operated by 2042 Media USA, LLC aimed at the 3-to-7-year-old Latino market in the United States.

 History

 The channel launched on Comcast Xfinity systems on January 16, 2017.
-The channel was added to Charter Spectrum on June 30, 2020.

 The channel operates an evening/late night block aimed at older audiences called Family Central Explorer.
 All programming aired on Kids Street is offered in English with Spanish available as a secondary audio program.

 In September 2020, the channel changed its name to Kids Street.